-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

 Deposits include security deposits for rental and utilities, including basic telephone service.
-Security deposits or utility deposits must be in the applicant name.
+Security deposits or utility deposits must be in the applicant’s or member’s name.

 Security deposits may be paid as long as the payment is specifically called a security deposit and not rent, the payment is for a one-time expense, and the amount of the payment is no more than the equivalent of two months rent.
 Transition Assistance Services (TAS) cannot pay for rent.